dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 A: For General Studies, there is no difference. :p --> Use it interchangeably.
 *   For Political Studies --> various scholars gave different explanations.
     *   Still 'Freedom' is widely used (amongst Socialists) =>  since, 'liberty' got associated with  'Liberals' and hence, 'Capitalism'.
-    *   > Some thinkers such as Karl Marx preferred 'freedom'
+    *   > Some Marxist thinkers such as Karl Marx preferred 'freedom', due to association of 'liberal' with 'capitalism'
+    *
+    *

 	    | Article 21                                       | Article 19                                      |
 	    | ------------------------------------------------ | ----------------------------------------------- |